Miss Aquitaine

 Miss Aquitaine is a French beauty pageant which selects a representative for the Miss France national competition from the region of Aquitaine.
 Women representing the region under various different titles have competed at Miss France since 1920, although the Miss Aquitaine title was not used regularly until 1985.

-The current Miss Aquitaine is Orianne Galvez-Soto, who was crowned Miss Aquitaine 2022 on 2 October 2022.
+The current Miss Aquitaine is Aïnhoa Lahitete, who was crowned Miss Aquitaine 2025 on 5 October 2025.
 Seven women from Aquitaine have been crowned Miss France: